ThePutty/theputty.github.io/index.md

 subtitle: Let me introduce you to my side! (programmer | engineer | developer and such)
 ---

-My name is Inigo Montoya.
+My name is Tomas Putna.
 I have the following qualities:

 - I rock a great mustache
 - I'm extremely loyal to my family